-Wrongful Termination Attorneys in Los Angeles
+Los Angeles Wrongful Termination Attorneys

 Protecting Your Right to Work in California

 Your employer cannot fire you for any illegal reason.
 They cannot fire you because of your race, your gender, your ethnicity, your religion, or your sexual orientation, among other things.
-They cannot fire you because you complained about illegal conduct, like sexual harassment or your employer’s illegal business practices, to your bosses or a government agency.
-They cannot fire you because you demanded your rightful wages or complained about being misclassified as a contractor or as a salaried employee.
+They cannot fire you because you complained to your bosses or a government agency about illegal conduct, like sexual harassment or your employer’s illegal business practices.
+They cannot fire you because you demanded your rightful wages or complained about being misclassified as an independent contractor or as a salaried employee.

-At King & Siegel LLP, our Los Angeles wrongful termination lawyers have recovered millions of dollars for California workers who were illegally fired from their jobs.
+Employees who have been wrongfully terminated can collect damages for lost income and the pain and suffering caused by the employer’s misconduct.
+At King & Siegel LLP, we know how stressful and traumatic it can be to lose a job and your livelihood and we only represent employees who have faced illegal conduct at work.
+Our Los Angeles wrongful termination lawyers have recovered millions of dollars for California workers who were illegally fired from their jobs.
 We are passionate about providing aggressive legal representation for those who have lost their livelihood because of their employer’s illegal action.
-Contact our employment law attorneys to enforce your right to make a living.
+Contact our Los Angeles wrongful termination lawyers to enforce your right to make a living.

-Exceptions to the Employment at Will Doctrine
+Exceptions To the Employment at Will Doctrine

 Unlawful Reasons for Termination

 Even if you are an “at will” employee, your employer cannot fire you for illegal reasons.
 Some of the most common grounds for wrongful termination claims are age, sex, race, disability, sexual orientation, or membership in another protected category.